mcfletch/pycraft/README.md

 particularly if a user lets their tablet/device go to sleep while connected to the server.

+By default the Geyser plugin will be installed and run from within the Minecraft server.
+If you do not want it to run, you need to pass `--no-bedrock` to the `./run.py` script.

 ## Talking to Minecraft from Python

 The requirements for the demo scripts are declared